1995YogeshSharma/blind_75/README.md

 # blind_75
-The list of questions is picked up from a highly voted answer no Blind for coding questions for Interview Preparation
+The list of questions is picked up from a highly voted answer on Blind for coding questions for Interview Preparation